donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 categories: blog
 ---

-I've been working with Scala for the last couple of years and like many, if not most, Scala developers, I've had my ups and downs with SBT.
+I've been working with Scala for the last couple of years and like many (if not most) Scala developers, I've had my ups and downs with SBT.
 SBT is a powerful tool but it's easy to lose your footing.

 During our most recent hackweek at [Nitro](http://www.gonitro.com) I worked on an SBT plugin with some colleagues to help us create and manage our build pipelines in Jenkins.
 This was the first time I needed to handle proper command line input in SBT.